This topic describes how to create a queue to store messages in the Message Queue for RabbitMQ console.

 Auto Delete Specifies whether the queue is automatically deleted after the last subscription from consumers to this queue is canceled.

 - true: The queue is automatically deleted after the last subscription from consumers to this queue is canceled.

 - false: The queue is not automatically deleted after the last subscription from consumers to this queue is canceled.

 Advanced Settings Other parameters of the queue, such as the dead-letter exchange, dead-letter routing key, and message time-to-live (TTL).

 - DeadLetterExchange: the exchange to which dead-letter messages are sent.

 - DeadLetterRoutingKey: the routing key of a dead-letter message.
 A dead-letter exchange sends a dead-letter message to the queue whose binding key matches the routing key of the dead-letter message.

-- MessageTTL: the message expiration time, in milliseconds.
-A message that is not consumed within message TTL is a dead-letter message.
+- MessageTTL: the period of time for which a message can stay in a queue before it expires.
+Unit: milliseconds.
+A message that is not consumed within the message TTL is a dead-letter message.
 The dead-letter message is sent to a dead-letter exchange.